You can click here for the big view of Sandy’s ART SHOW!

 I fear my passion for icanhascheezburger, perhaps like all foolish passions, will be fading soon, but not yet!
 I am a fickle fan.
 Like now I look at cuteoverload not so often.

 I drove up to Santa Maria today with mostly-all of Sandy’s art in my trunk.
 And here I am at the McKeon-Phillips Winery and Gallery with the guys who are hanging her show.

 Ardison, the owner of the winery, designed the layout and by the time Sandy and Roger got there it was basically done.
 Sandy asked for a few changes and then, voila! a wonderful art show, ready for your viewing pleasure.

-(ps It’s scary to D&A when I do Kaitlin’s hair.
+(ps It’s scary to D&A when I do Rome’s hair.
 It drys all fluffy and cute, ok, but in the mean time they think it makes her look like some demon seed.
 I’ll have to stop with the combing straight back thing…)

 Here’s another pitch for Ceragem to go along with more pix at Ceragem (go to the end of the chapter).

 It’s gooood.
 Had I more than one room in my house(!)
 I wonder if I might not consider buying one.
 But as it is, I can go almost anytime for Free.
 Another reason I feel so good after a session is that I make myself walk down there.
 No driving to the Ceragem!